travellingtechie/lab_notes/VCF_ninja/Lab_Prep.md

   - No gateway
   - No DHCP

-## Deploy Ubuntu-VM

 ## Aria Automation Catalog
-- Identity and Access Management
+- Start > Identity and Access Management
   - Add roles to vcfuser and vcfapprover
+- Assembler > Design
-- Create version of all apps
+  - Create version of all apps (if not done)
   - check box to release to catalog
-- Content & Policies
+- Service Broker > Content & Policies
-  - New COntent Source
+  - New Content Source
-    - VLC Holodeck Templates
+    - Name: VLC Holodeck Templates
-    - VLC Holodeck project
+    - Source Project: VLC Holodeck project
-- New Content Sharing Policy
+- Polices > Definitions > New Content Sharing Policy
   - VLC Holodeck
   - Scope: VLC Holodeck
   - Add Content Source